 All TDRL travel will be processed using the Defense Travel System (DTS).
 Reimbursement is determined in accordance with the Joint Travel Regulation (JTR).
-If air or ground travel is required, travel arrangements must be made through the military Commercial Travel Office (CTO) by the assigned PEBLO prior to the travel.
+If air or ground travel is required, travel arrangements must be made through the military Commercial Travel Office (CTO) by the assigned Physical Evaluation Board Liaison Officer (PEBLO) prior to the travel.
 Rental cars must also be reserved through the CTO.
 If the trip is greater than 12 hours in duration, meal reimbursement is authorized.
-If a Soldier does not have sufficient money to make the trip, he/she may request a travel advance by contacting their PEBLO for assistance.
-This should be done at least 10 business days prior to the travel, and they must have a bank account in order for funds to be posted.
-They will be required to complete and submit to the PEBLO an Electronic Funds Transfer (EFT) form before travel can be approved.
-The PEBLO will also assist with completing the form for reimbursement (DD form 1351-2) of authorized expenses.
+If you do not have sufficient money to make the trip, you may request a travel advance by contacting their PEBLO for assistance.
+This should be done at least 10 business days prior to the travel, and you must have a bank account in order for funds to be posted.
+You will be required to complete and submit to the PEBLO an Electronic Funds Transfer (EFT) form before travel can be approved.
+The PEBLO will also assist with completing the form for reimbursement (DD Form 1351-2) of authorized expenses.
 They must attach receipts for any expense over \$75.00.
-Mandatory receipts regardless of cost that must be included with the voucher are zero balance lodging receipts and rental car receipts.
-It is strongly encouraged that they discuss travel arrangements with their PEBLO prior to travel to the MTF to ensure that they are clear on entitlements.
-The same rules apply for travel to a formal PEB if required.
+You must include mandatory zero balance receipts regardless of cost with the voucher.
+Discuss travel arrangements with your PEBLO prior to travel to the MTF to ensure that you understand your entitlements.
+The same rules apply for travel to a formal Physical Evaluation Board (PEB) if required.

 Transportation Requests (TRs) can be obtained from the nearest military installation.
-The TR will authorize travel at no personal expense, and will cover travel expenses to the medical facility.
+The TR will authorize travel at no personal expense and will cover travel expenses to the medical facility.

 3-3.
-Permanent Disability Retirement List (PDRL).
+Permanent Disability Retired List (PDRL).

-The United States Army Physical Disability Agency will remove a Soldier from the TDRL as described below on the fifth/third anniversary of the date the Soldier's name was placed on the list, or sooner on the approved recommendation of a PEB.
+The United States Army Physical Disability Agency will remove you from the TDRL as described below on the fifth/third anniversary of the date your name was placed on the list, or sooner on the approved recommendation of a PEB.

-Permanent retirement.
-If the Soldier meets the criteria below, the Soldier will be removed from the TDRL, permanently retired for physical disability, and entitled to receive disability retired pay:
+You will be removed from the TDRL, permanently retired for physical disability, placed on the Permanent Disability Retired List (PDRL) and entitled to receive disability retired pay if:

+- You are unfit.

-- (1)The Soldier is unfit. - (2) The disability causing the Soldier's name to be placed on the TDRL has become permanent. - (3) The disability is rated at 30 percent or more under the Veterans Affairs Schedule for Rating Disabilities, or the Soldier has at least 20 years of active Federal service.
+- Your disability has become permanent.

+- Your disability is rated at 30 percent or more under the Veterans Affairs Schedule for Rating Disabilities, or you have at least 20 years of active federal service.

-Soldiers who are on the PDRL are entitled to disability retired pay from the Department of Defense (DOD).
+Soldiers who are on the PDRL are entitled to disability retired pay from the DOD.
 Disability retired pay is based on the larger of two formulas, one that is based on your disability percentage (often referred to as Method A), and the other based on years of active service (often referred to as Method B).
 Pay is computed based on whichever formula is most beneficial for you.
 Your disability percentage (using a minimum of 50 percent for payment purposes while on the TDRL), referred to as Method A, or your years of active service, referred to as Method B.